sts10/same/README.markdown

     -V, --version    Prints version information

 OPTIONS:
-    -t, --thoroughness <thoroughness>    How thorough to be when comparing directories
+    -t, --thoroughness <thoroughness>    How thorough to be when comparing directories.
+1 checks file names; 2 checks paths relative to inputted directory; 4 checks the actual files

 ARGS:
     <Inputted Directories>...
-Directories to hash and compare
+Directories to compare for sameness
 ```

 ## Thoroughness

 Setting `thoroughness` to...

-- 1 checks file names (not paths)
+- 1 checks file names (not paths).
-- 2 checks relative paths
+- 2 checks file _paths_ relative to inputted directories.
-- 3 is not implemented yet
+- 3 is not implemented yet, but I'm hoping to have it check file modified times.
 - 4 checks relative paths and hashes every file in both directories and compares all that.

 ## Hashing function used